swiss-seismological-service/scdetect/README.md

 ### Magnitude estimation

-`scdetect` estimates magnitudes as so called SeisComP *station magnitudes* (for further details, please refer to the [scmag documentation](https://docs.gempa.de/seiscomp/current/apps/scmag.html)) .
-Magnitudes may be computed for only those sensor locations, the corresponding magnitude types were computed, previously.
+`scdetect-cc` estimates magnitudes as so called SeisComP *station magnitudes* ( for further details, please refer to the [scmag documentation](https://docs.gempa.de/seiscomp/current/apps/scmag.html)) .
+Magnitudes may be estimated for only those sensor locations, the corresponding magnitude types were computed, previously.
 In accordance with the amplitude types described in the [amplitude calculation section](#amplitude-calculation), the following magnitude types are available: